 The process of criminal justice reform, as in the case of all political processes, requires periods of evaluation which permit modifications and changes in both strategic planning and day-to-day systemic operation.
 The idea is to identify advances and successes, as well as challenges, as the process moves onward.
 Indeed, all such political processes must pass the test of public scrutiny as well as being tested by political scientists and economists.
-During this period, the administration of President Eduardo Frei and the current administration of President Ricardo Lagos have closely followed the reformation of the Code of Criminal Justice.31 At the same time, there have been ongoing studies by universities and private organizations that have contributed immensely to both a financial and political understanding of the entire process.32 These studies have identified significant successes in this process in the following areas: (a) transparency; (b) speed; (c) contact; (d) orality; (e) due process; (f) impartiality; (g) protection; and (h) professionalism.
+During this period, the administration of President Eduardo Frei and the current administration of President Ricardo Lagos have closely followed the reformation of the Code of Criminal Justice.
+At the same time, there have been ongoing studies by universities and political understanding of the entire process.
+These studies have identified significant successes in this process in the following areas: (a) transparency; (b) speed; (c) contact; (d) orality; (e) due process; (f) impartiality; (g) protection; and (h) professionalism.